-Although the challenges across certain of our industry sectors could reduce credit quality and impact the level of loan demand, CoBank remains well positioned to continue to serve rural America and be a dependable financial partner to our customers.
+Although the challenges across certain of our industry sectors could reduce credit quality and impact the level of loan demand, CoBank remains well positioned to assist our customers in their transition to a post-pandemic operating environment and continue to serve rural America.

-Under the guidance of our Board of Directors and through the focus of an experienced executive management team, we remain focused on the transition to a post-COVID environment and on achieving continued success through execution of our business strategies.
-This includes, among other objectives, creating mutually beneficial partnerships with other System institutions, maintaining effective access to the agency debt capital markets, educating policy makers and other key stakeholders about the critical mission of CoBank and the System, prudently optimizing current lending authorities and maintaining compliance with laws and regulations.
+Under the guidance of our Board of Directors and through the focus of an experienced executive management team, we remain focused on achieving continued success through execution of our business strategies.
+This includes, among other objectives, creating mutually beneficial partnerships with other System institutions, maintaining effective access to the agency debt capital markets, opportunistically accessing the preferred stock capital markets, educating policy makers and other key stakeholders about the critical mission of CoBank and the System, prudently optimizing current lending authorities and maintaining compliance with laws and regulations.
 We continue to collaborate with our affiliated Associations on business model enhancements that further strengthen the ability to fulfill our collective mission, including through the more efficient use of capital.
 We will also continue to explore strategic alliances and other opportunities with our customers, other System institutions, financial service providers and other public and private entities as we strive to fulfill our mission in rural America in a safe and sound manner.